 Download Excel Batch Geocoder - TomTom

 (53kB - downloaded 618 times, developed by Stelling Consulting, 2022‑02‑18, use at own risk).
 You will need to create your own TomTom key (easily done) to run it.
 Free to use, up to some amount.
 After that, you will need to pay TomTom which is less expensive than Google Maps or some other geocoding providers.

 Download Excel Batch Geocoder - BING (developed by a 3rd party, use at own risk).
 You will need to create your own Microsoft Bing key (easily done) to run it.
 If you qualify for free use, then the Basic key offers limited free use, else you need to setup an Enterprise key.

-Download geocoding files (1 zip file for each country, and 1 zip file for whole world) from www.geonames.org, import data into Excel, and VLOOKUP latitudes/longitudes.
+Download geocoding files (1 zip file for each country, and 1 zip file for whole world) from www.geonames.org, import data into Excel, and XLOOKUP latitudes/longitudes.

 If you do not want spend much time on geocoding, then you can use the online Batch Geocoder (developed by Stelling Consulting): based on Google Maps API.
 It offers spelling correction, hence the "hit rate" becomes almost 100%.
 Google Maps API works superior.
-Years ago Google offered their service for free but nowadays they charge for it, so a fee is applicable for using the superfast Batch Geocoder.
+Years ago Google offered their geocoding service for free - and so did Stelling Consulting - but nowadays Google charges for using its API, so a fee is applicable for using the superfast Batch Geocoder.